jesec/ck3-modding-wiki/wiki_pages/Scripting.md

 There are two types of lists: temporary and permanent.

 UI can display permanent lists, like variable and global variable lists.
-See [Interface#Displaying data lists](Interface.md#displaying-data-lists)
+See [Interface/Displaying_data_lists](Interface.md#displaying-data-lists)

 Confusingly, a local variable list isn't permanent.